Tino Costa: Spartak Moscow

 On 5 June 2013, it was announced that Costa left Valencia to go to Russian giants Spartak Moscow for €7 million transfer fee.

 Loans to Genoa and Fiorentina

 It was confirmed that Costa would join Serie A side Genoa for the 2015–16 season.
-On 15 January 2016, Fiorentina confirmed the six-month loan signing of Costa with the view to a permanent option at the end of the season.
+On 15 January 2016, Fiorentina confirmed the six-month loan signing of Costa with a view to a permanent option at the end of the season.

 San Lorenzo

-On the midnight 21 July 2016 it was announced that Costa left Spartak to go to Argentinian giants San Lorenzo as a free agent.
+At midnight on 21 July 2016, it was announced that Costa left Spartak to go to Argentinian giants San Lorenzo as a free agent.
 However, he only appeared in eight matches for the club during his spell.

 Almería

 On 1 August 2017, Costa signed a one-year deal with UD Almería in Segunda División.
 He contributed with two goals in only 14 appearances, as his season was marred by injuries.

+Second stint at Pau

+In September 2023, at the age of 38, and having been without a club since last March, Tino Costa signed a one-year contract with Pau FC, one of his first professional clubs, where he played for two seasons between 2005 and 2007.
+Without a club since March, Costa had been training with Pau since September 4.
+Costa's excellent physical condition prompted the Maynats' officials to offer him a one-year contract.

+In May 2024, Costa announced his retirement.